|Nutritional Guidelines (per serving)|

 Blend the lemonade in a pitcher.
 Add 1/2 cup of rum or vodka, 1 cup each of the lemon syrup and lemon juice, and 2 cups of cold water: stir and taste.
 Add more liquor, syrup, juice, and water in proportionate intervals as you fill the pitcher and adjust the sweet, sour, and strength to your taste.
 Chill the lemonade for at least 1 hour, or until needed.

 When ready to serve, pour the spiked lemonade into ice-filled glasses.
-Garnish with lemon slices and seasonal fruits.
+Garnish with lemon slices and, if you like, seasonal fruits.
 Enjoy.

 - The recipe produces 2 cups of lemon syrup which is a little more than you may need for the lemonade.
 Store any excess in a jar or bottle in the refrigerator for up to 2 weeks.
 Top it with soda for a quick homemade lemon soda.
 It also works as the syrup for a lemon drop martini and a sour mix substitute in cocktails.